winnqiu/Analyzing-Millions-of-NYC-parking-violations/README.md

-# Project01:Analyzing Millions of NYC Parking Violations
+# Analyzing Millions of NYC Parking Violations

 Using AWS EC2 service to build a docker image Bigdata01, run a container of the image and use python scripts to load data into AWS Elasticsearch.
 Visualized and analyzed data on Kibana.